dotnet/runtime/src/clr/Documentation/building/linux-instructions.md

 You now have all the required components.

-If you are using Fedora 23 or 24, then you will need to install the following packages:
+If you are using Fedora, then you will need to install the following packages:

 `$ sudo dnf install llvm cmake clang lldb-devel libunwind-devel lttng-ust-devel libuuid-devel libicu-devel`